Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Abstract

 \section{Abstract}

-Self-driving cars must detect other vehicles and pedestrians in 3D to plan safe routes and avoid collisions.
-State-of-the-art 3D object detectors, based on deep learning, have shown promising accuracy but are prone to over-fit to domain idiosyncrasies, making them fail in new environments---a serious problem if autonomous vehicles are meant to operate freely.
-In this paper, we propose a novel learning approach that drastically reduces this gap by fine-tuning the detector on pseudo-labels in the target domain, which our method generates while the vehicle is parked, based on replays of previously recorded driving sequences.
-In these replays, objects are tracked over time, and detections are interpolated and extrapolated---crucially, leveraging future information to catch hard cases.
-We show, on five autonomous driving datasets, that fine-tuning the object detector on these pseudo-labels substantially reduces the domain gap to new driving environments, yielding drastic improvements in accuracy and detection reliability.
+Self-driving cars must detect other traffic participants like vehicles and pedestrians in 3D in order to plan safe routes and avoid collisions.
+State-of-the-art 3D object detectors, based on deep learning, have shown promising accuracy but are prone to over-fit domain idiosyncrasies, making them fail in new environments---a serious problem for the robustness of self-driving cars.
+In this paper, we propose a novel learning approach that reduces this gap by fine-tuning the detector on high-quality pseudo-labels in the target domain -- pseudo-labels that are automatically generated {\textit{after driving}} based on replays of previously recorded driving sequences.
+In these replays, object tracks are smoothed forward and backward in time, and detections are interpolated and extrapolated---crucially, leveraging future information to catch hard cases such as missed detections due to occlusions or far ranges.
+We show, across five autonomous driving datasets, that fine-tuning the object detector on these pseudo-labels substantially reduces the domain gap to new driving environments, yielding strong improvements detection reliability and accuracy.